 Use registered taxis or local buses.
 If you are staying at a resort/hotel, ask them to get a cab for you.
 Sometimes there are shuttle services offered.

-Speaking of resorts, you should not let your guard down – don’t wander outside of the resort alone, keep doors locked and don’t open to strangers, and read any safety policies the resort may have.
+Speaking of resorts, you should not let your guard down – don’t wander outside of the resort alone, keep doors locked and don’t open them to strangers, and read any safety policies the resort may have.
 If you lose your room key, report it right away and ask to be moved to another room as an extra precaution.

 If you have a car, make sure it is in working order with plenty of gas.
 Avoid travelling at night if possible and always try to take main roads and streets.